AaronM04/pyo3_maturin_test/README.md

 PYO3 Maturin test
 =================

-To try out using Rust->Python bindings using PYO3 and Maturin.
+To try out using Rust-to-Python bindings using PYO3 and Maturin.

 Main reference: https://pyo3.rs/v0.16.4/#using-rust-from-python